proversity-org/generator-hapijs-api/README.md

 # generator-hapijs-api

-Yeoman generator for craeting an API with Hapi.js
+Yeoman generator for creating an API with Hapi.js

 ## Installation